dant89/jquery-BackgroundAnimate/README.md

 4. Give that element a `background-image`, `background-position` and set the `background-repeat` in CSS
 5. Create the line of jQuery to reference that element and initiate the plugin

+### Demo

+You can view a live demo at the following location: [Demo Link](http://github.drttrd.com/jquery-BackgroundAnimate/demo.html)

 ### Usage

 The following is a basic example of how to use the plugin.